 The Alt Text Committee supported the work of faculty members integrating open textbooks into their courses, worked with faculty members on the development of open textbooks, supplemental material, and open educational resources, and loaded open textbooks and open access journal articles onto eBook readers furnished by Library Services.

-As the OER movement continues to mature and institutional priorities have changed with new leadership, a new committee is being formed to refocus OER efforts at the College.
+As the OER movement continues to mature and institutional priorities have changed with new leadership, a new committee may be formed to refocus OER efforts at the College.

 Delaware County Community College received a grant totaling $10,000 to expand student and faculty access to course materials through the use of open educational resources and open textbooks.
 The goal of the project was to strengthen student success by reducing or eliminating costs and the financial burden of higher education by utilizing instructional materials that are open and available to all rather than align a course with a commercially produced, high-cost textbook.